FlawlessCasual17/MyScoop/README.md

-How do I install this bucket?
+How do I add this bucket?
 ---------------------------------

 To add this bucket, run `scoop bucket add MyScoop "https://github.com/KrisSchneider/MyScoop"`.
 To install, do `scoop install <manifest>`.